 - Alcohol consumption

 When your body does not have enough good bacteria, bad bacteria can thrive.
-An imbalance of your gut flora can lead to an unhealthy gut which can negatively affect your well-being.
+An imbalance of gut microbiota, often due to lack of good bacteria or an overgrowth of bad bacteria, can negatively affect your well-being.
 Here are some signs to look for:

 - Fatigue or sluggishness